A case study on how I secured two WordPress websites for a multinational bank, from start to finish.

-The idea behind the phrase “Cyber Hygiene” is that just like you maintain good general hygiene habits day-in-day-out (taking a shower, brushing your teeth etc), you should take the same approach to your IT and online systems “health”.
+The idea behind the phrase “Cyber Hygiene” is that just like you maintain good general hygiene habits day-in-day-out (taking a shower, brushing your teeth, etc), you should take the same approach to your IT and online systems “health”.

 This includes ALL security as a whole.

-I can enforce a strong password, but that’s not going to help if my client stores it in a text file on their desktop, and someone steals their computer.
+I can enforce a strong password, but that’s not going to help if my client stores it in a text file on their desktop and someone steals their computer.
 Or even worse, sticks a post-it note with their username and password on their workstation monitor.

 A little cyber hygiene goes a long way.
 In fact, research conducted by the University of Portsmouth for the UK government suggested that 80% of the cyber-attacks affecting businesses in the UK could have been prevented by the implementation of some basic security controls.
-It would be surprising if the same wasn’t also true for most other countries throughout the world.
+It would be surprising if the same weren’t also true for most other countries throughout the world.